joshbegley/nyt-latest/previous.md

 `The list has generated unease inside the bureau given the mass firings at the Justice Department in recent days.`\
 https://nytimes.com/2025/01/30/us/politics/patels-enemies-list.html

-**The crash appears to be the most serious air disaster involving a commercial jet in the U.S. since 2009.**\
+**The crash is the most serious air disaster involving a commercial jet in the U.S. since 2009.**\
 `By Claire Moses`\
 https://nytimes.com/live/2025/01/29/us/plane-crash-washington-dc/the-crash-appears-to-be-the-most-serious-air-disaster-involving-a-commercial-jet-in-the-us-since-2009